-To remain competitive in today’s market, many businesses rely on various software solutions and applications, either developed in-house or from third-party sources.
+To remain competitive in today’s market, many businesses rely on various software solutions and applications, either developed in-house or from IT service providers.
 While these options help improve efficiency and the employee and customer experiences, they’re also prone to vulnerabilities that can put the company at risk of a cyberattack.
-Implementing a vulnerability management program is a necessary step in your overall IT risk management plan to protect your business from these threats.
+Implementing a successful vulnerability management program is a necessary step in your overall IT risk management plan to protect your business from these threats.

 How Does a Vulnerability Management Program Protect Your Business?

 The purpose of a vulnerability management program is to keep your network safe from known exploitations and ensure it stays compliant with any regulatory requirements.
 It does this by analyzing your network for any incompatibilities, missed updates and common weaknesses within the software you use.
 It then prioritizes any vulnerabilities for remediation.
 A vulnerability management program protects your business network from being breached through well-known vulnerabilities, making it much harder for cybercriminals to target your company.
 It can also help protect your business from any penalties associated with regulatory noncompliance, saving you money and your company’s reputation.

 What Does a Vulnerability Management Program Look Like?